 Can my parents or siblings attend International Orientation?

 Yes, they are welcome to accompany you!
 Parents follow their own schedule, which includes special workshops and presentations designed just for them.
-We have parent programs on August 23–26, but they are very casual.
 None of the parent programs are mandatory; many parents come and go as their schedule allows.
 There are no specific events designed for siblings.

 Where will my parents stay?